ufidon/comsec/labs/lab07/README.md

   - 🎏 Is it very each to find an HTTPS website?
 Why?
   - 🎏 What do you get when you try to access `http`://www.google.com

-1. **Switch Between Firewall Profiles**:
+1. **Optional: Switch Between Firewall Profiles**:
-   - 🎏 Test different profiles (Domain, Private, Public) to observe how firewall settings differ across network environments.
+   - Test different profiles (Domain, Private, Public) to observe how firewall settings differ across network environments.
 ---

 ## **Task 3: Monitor Firewall Activity on Windows Server**